20 Things to Look Forward to in Tulsa in 2022

 Toward the end of 2021, Tulsa City-County Library started to bring back in-person programming like storytimes, reading groups, etc. We were especially thrilled to see more options for tweens and teens!
 Whenever you’re wondering what the library has coming up, go to events.tulsalibrary.org/events or visit our community calendar at tulsakids.com/calendar.

 Along those lines, the library did a wonderful job of creating a virtual Summer Reading Program the last two summers.
 You can still watch a lot of that content on their YouTube Channel.
 But we are anticipating more in-person concerts, balloon shows, etc. in Summer 2022!

 We loved Tulsa Ballet’s kid-friendly production of Peter and the Wolf a couple years ago.
 So it was great to see that they’re bringing back their Hardesty Foundation Children’s Series with Jack and the Beanstalk!
-Performances will run from February through April, at both their Brookside and Broken Arrow campuses.
+Performances will run in April, at both their Brookside and Broken Arrow campuses.
 According to tulsaballet.org, this promises to be “an entertaining and educational performance perfect for the young and young at heart!”
 Tickets are on sale now.

 Each spring, Mayfest invites Tulsa-area K-12 students, including homeschooling students, to submit original artwork – at no charge – to the Mayfest Youth Art Gallery.
 All submissions are accepted, and it’s a wonderful opportunity for kids to see their work on display!
 Plus, the children can sell their work as well.

 Tara Rittler’s son points to his photograph of a “potato cannon,” as part of ahha Tulsa’s 2021 Mayfest Youth Art Gallery.